Feature Articles - Aging

 Increase in fraud with older adults

-Mary Gosche, Human Development Specialist, University of Missouri Extension
+Mary Gosche, Human Development Specialist, Cape Girardeau County, University of Missouri Extension

-In the span of two years, older adults have seen a 12 percent increase in money lost to financial exploitation and fraud, according to a 2012 article from Stone Hearth News.
-It is estimated that more than $2.9 billion was lost to those adults, age 60 and up, in home repair scams and other financial transactions.
+Between 2008 and 2010, older adults suffered a 12 percent increase in money lost to financial exploitation and fraud, according to a 2012 study published in the journal proceedings of the National Academy of Sciences.
+Those adults, aged 60 and older, lost more than an estimated $2.9 billion in home repair scams and other financial transactions.

-In that same article, a UCLA study explains a region in the brain that affects the ability to decipher between someone who is honest and someone who is trying to deceive us.
+In the study, University of California, Los Angeles (UCLA) psychologists examined a region in the brain that affects the ability to decipher between someone who is honest and someone who is trying to deceive us.
 This region is called the anterior insula and it aids in distinguishing honesty and trustworthiness.
 This part of the brain is less active in older adults.

 Another study tested the reaction of younger adults and older adults to a stranger.
 The younger adults reacted strongly while the older adults did not.
 The older adults saw untrustworthy faces more honestly and more approachable than the younger adults did.